North Wiltshire: Post-abolition events

 Wiltshire Council retained the Monkton Park building as a satellite of its main offices at County Hall, Trowbridge.

 Some local services, which had been the responsibility of the district council and had passed in 2009 to Wiltshire Council, were later transferred to the larger town and parish councils.
 Thus, by 2019, Chippenham Town Council had taken charge of a large park, a community centre and play areas, as well as services such as grounds maintenance and street cleaning.

+Parishes

+The district contained the following civil parishes: